Sonian Forest: History

-Formerly the forest held the Abbey of Saint Foillan not far from Nivelles.
+Formerly, the forest held Saint Foillan Abbey not far from Nivelles.
 The forest served for a long period as an exclusive hunting ground for the nobility, but today is open to the general public.

 Ecology

-Today the forest consists mainly of European beeches and oaks.
+The Sonian Forest consists mainly of European beeches and oaks.
 Several trees are more than 200 years old, dating from the Austrian period.

 The forest contains a somewhat reduced fauna and flora.
 Due to human influence (encroachment from all sides of the outer edges as well as the long-established thoroughfare roads and highways cutting deep through the forest) and impoverishment of the ecosystem, various plants and animals have become extinct.
 The forest was home to 46 different mammal species.
 Of these, seven have disappeared altogether: the brown bear (around 1000), the wolf (around 1810), the hazel dormouse (around 1842), the red deer, the badger and the hare.
 Stag beetles have also disappeared from the forest.
 The boar was thought to have been extinct since 1957, but in 2007, new specimens were discovered roaming the wood.
 According to the Flemish Agency for Nature and Forest (ANB), this is unlikely to be a natural spread, but probably two to four animals that most likely were either released or escaped from captivity.

 The many species of bat in the forest led to it being classified as a Natura 2000 protected site.
 This includes five endangered species: the mouse-eared bat, Geoffroy's bat, the barbastelle bat, the pond bat and Bechstein's bat.
 Other animal species found in the forest, including the black woodpecker and the great crested newt, are considered endangered and are protected by the European Habitats Directive.

 In 2016, the Sonian Forest joined the "European Rewilding Network", an initiative of the Rewilding Europe organisation.
 The project aims to enable the growth in numbers of natural fauna such as roe deer and wild boar.
 Various types of wildlife crossings have been or are due to be constructed to reconnect the areas of the forest that are currently divided by large roads.
 A 60 m wildlife crossing ('Ecoduct') has been built across the Brussels Ring (R0); construction started in 2016 and it was opened in June 2018.

+Real estate projects

+The edge of the Soignes forest is the subject of ongoing legal proceedings initiated by the Friends of the Soignes forest against real estate projects threatening this natural heritage.